 Hooked Fisherman

-Apparel
+Apparel & Footwear

 Best Fishing Gloves 2024: Neoprene, Fingerless, and UV Protection Reviewed

-Quick verdict: The Buff UV Sun Gloves are the best warm-weather choice for sun protection and feel.
+The Buff UV Sun Gloves are the best warm-weather choice for sun protection and feel.
 For cold-water wading and winter fishing, the Simms ProDry Neoprene Gloves provide the best warmth-to-dexterity ratio.

 Fishing gloves are one of the most overlooked pieces of gear.
 Cold hands make line handling miserable; sun-exposed hands develop damage over years; and wet, biting fish can cut with spines or rough scales.
 The right glove solves a real problem.
 Here's what works for different conditions and applications.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Simms ProDry Neoprene Gloves